The dynamic saddle-node bifurcation with noise on the slow variable: Results

 The scaling

 results in the system

 where $(W_t)_{t\geqs0}$ is again a standard Wiener process, owing to the scaling property of Brownian motion, and

 is a rescaled noise intensity.
+The scaling~\eqref{eq:scaling_eps} is motivated by the fact that the new variables $x$ and $y$ change by comparable amounts in a given times interval, when they have order $1$.
 We will keep in mind the fact that results obtained for the rescaled system~\eqref{eq:sn_scaled} on a rectangle $[-a,a]\times[-b,b]$ will translate into results for the original system~\eqref{eq:sn_not_scaled} on the scaled rectangle $[-\eps^{1/3}a,\eps^{1/3}a]\times[-\eps^{2/3}b,\eps^{2/3}b]$.
 It is therefore of interest to obtain results for possibly large values of $a$ and $b$.

 The deterministic case $\sigma = 0$ is well-known~\cite{PontRod,Haberman}.
 The slow--fast system~\eqref{eq:sn_not_scaled} has a critical manifold $\setsuch{(\bar x,\bar y)}{\bar y = -\bar x^2}$, separating orbits with increasing and decreasing $\bar x$.
 After scaling, this manifold takes the equivalent form $\setsuch{(x,y)}{y = -x^2}$.